 The leftover magic water was only enough to restore Aquaria’s cure herbs (which was nice because we had chewed through our supply of Potions like we were on a Red Bull stampede).
 There was no alternative for Ben and Phoebe at that point, and we had to go do what we should have done in the first place: gone after the Water Crystal to the north.
 In between Aquaria and the Crystal was Falls Basin, a quick speed bump of an map almost as small as Level Forest.

 The boss was a giant Snow Crab who parked himself next to a Heal spellbook.
 Somehow we got Strike First on him despite waltzing past him to get the book and then waltzing back, parking right in his face, healing and only then launching our attack.
 The fight almost wouldn’t be worth talking about (he was weak against Ben’s axe, which tends to speed things up), but Kyle would kill me if I didn’t mention the Crab kept giving us Full Nelsons.
 Seriously?
 And also used Tornado.
 What?
-And just as we were making jokes about tornado crabs, he killed Phoebe!
+And just as we were making jokes about tornado crabs, the crab killed Phoebe!
 Sorry Phoebes, no XP for you!
 Oh, wait.
 Guests don’t get XP in this game.
 Well, hope you’re enjoying the faceplant!!

 I guess she was enjoying the faceplant because she woke up after the fight simply gleeful to blow up the wall behind the Snow Crab with her personal stash of Jumbo Bombs.
 So you were carrying heavy plate, a fur cape, battle claws, a longbow, a quiver of arrows, and Jumbo Bombs?
 I think our blonde friend here is actually Link.
 Phoebe gives Ben the Jumbo Bombs for free, one-upping Tristam in the friend department.
 While I’m irritated she didn’t tell us she had these bombs earlier, and confused about her having exactly as many as us so that they could replace ours, I’m just baffled and amused by this aspect of her personality.
 And no, this isn’t the only time she does something like this with explosives.
 Everyone needs a hobby.
 A highly professional Red Mage / Barbarian / uncontrollable demolitions expert?
 Dissidia candidate, please!